samsonajulor/drones-api/README.md

 # Before Starting
+- create a .env file in the root directory and copy the content of .env.sample into it
 ## install external tools

-- postgres, pgAdmin, node and npm
+- install postgres, pgAdmin, node@16.18.1 into your local machine

 ## install dependencies